dymensionxyz/rollapp-registry/README.md

     $balance dym1g8sf7w4cz5gtupa6y62h3q6a4gjv37pgefnpt5 <RollApp-ID>
     ```

-3. Fork the RollApp-registry [repo](https://github.com/dymensionxyz/rollapp-registry) into your GitHub account:
+3. Fork the RollApp-registry [repo](https://github.com/dymensionxyz/rollapp-registry) into your GitHub account.

 4. Clone it by running the following command: